kaleido-io/pet-dvp/atomic-settlement.md

   - [Failure case #1 - counterparty fails to fulfill obligations during setup phase](#failure-case-1-counterparty-fails-to-fulfill-obligations-during-setup-phase)
   - [Failure case #2 - a malicious party attempting to initialize with invalid Operations](#failure-case-2-a-malicious-party-attempting-to-initialize-with-invalid-operations)

-This document is a proposal of an ERC for performing multi-leg settlements among an arbitrary number of privacy enhancing tokens, in a secure and atomic manner.
+This document proposes an ERC for performing multi-leg settlements among an arbitrary number of privacy-enhancing tokens in a secure and atomic manner.

 ## The Privacy Enhancing Tokens Landscape